-Conversion driven freeze-out evidently requires a moderately small mass splitting between DM and the next-to-lightest $\mathbb{Z}_2$-odd scalar, $H$ in figure~\ref{fig:plotsHnL} (left).
-We make the interesting observation that sizeable mass splittings within the doublet (due to $\lambda_5=1$ and -- to larger extent -- due to additionally fitting the CDF measurement) significantly enlarge the viable region for conversion-driven freeze-out.
+Conversion-driven freeze-out evidently requires a moderately small mass splitting between DM and the next-to-lightest $\mathbb{Z}_2$-odd scalar, $H$ in Fig.~\ref{fig:plotsHnL} (left).
+We make the interesting observation that sizable mass splittings within the doublet (due to $\lambda_5=1$ and -- to a larger extent -- due to additionally fitting the CDF measurement) significantly enlarge the viable region for conversion-driven freeze-out.
 This is due to destructive interferences among the various diagrams of annihilation processes of the scalars that suppress their cross section [and overcompensate the competing Boltzmann suppression of heavier states in Eq.~\eqref{eq:effxs}] see \eg~discussion in Refs.~\cite{Lundstrom:2008ai, LopezHonorez:2010tb,Eiteneuer:2017hoh}.
-The relatively large mass splitting between $H$ and $\Hpm$ for the setups (i) and (ii) preferred by the CDF measurement require a very large $\lambda_4$ for large masses, challenging the perturbativity.
-The steep drop of the corresponding curves towards the right in figure~\ref{fig:plotsHnL} (left) stems from imposing Eq.~\eqref{eq:pert}.
+The relatively large mass splitting between $H$ and $\Hpm$ for setups (i) and (ii) preferred by the CDF measurement require a very large $\lambda_4$ for large masses, challenging the perturbativity.
+The steep drop of the corresponding curves toward the right in Fig.~\ref{fig:plotsHnL} (left) stems from imposing Eq.~\eqref{eq:pert}.
 Note that vacuum stability does not impose further constraints as long as we allow for $\lambda_2\gtrsim 2$.